amandarinorange/coupleIDdragdrop/README.md

 # coupleIDdragdrop

-Couple Identity project: drag-and-drop pilot study Short Description
+Short Description

-The code in this project repo begins with a CSV file containing raw data from a Qualtrics survey, which participants from Amazon’s Mechanical Turk completed.
+The code in this  repo begins with a CSV file containing raw data from a Qualtrics survey, which participants from Amazon’s Mechanical Turk completed.
 A total of 209 responses were collected.
 Broadly, the survey asked that participants think of a romantic couple they know well, and to name the individuals within that couple.
 From there, participants provided three sets of personality trait ratings, one set for each target: individual A, individual B, and the couple as a unit.
 Each set consisted of 27 traits that participants rated as either describing the target (0) or not describing the target (1).

 This code first cleans the data.
 This involves, for example:
 1. filtering out participants who did not pass attention checks (an a priori criterion for exclusion)